samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 1 minute

 You mentally contact a demigod, the spirit of a long-dead sage, or some other knowledgeable entity from another plane.
 Contacting this otherworldly intelligence can break your mind.
 When you cast this spell, make a DC 15 Intelligence saving throw.
 On a successful save, you can ask the entity up to five questions.
 You must ask your questions before the spell ends.
-The DM answers each question with one word, such as “yes,” “no,” “maybe,” “never,” “irrelevant,” or “unclear” (if the entity doesn’t know the answer to the question).
+The DM answers each question with one word, such as "yes," "no," "maybe," "never," "irrelevant," or "unclear" (if the entity doesn’t know the answer to the question).
 If a one-word answer would be misleading, the DM might instead offer a short phrase as an answer.

 On a failed save, you take 6d6 Psychic damage and have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 A [Greater Restoration](/spells/2618961-greater-restoration) spell cast on you ends this effect.